alizainprasla/PokeAPI/README.md

 - No Storyboards and no XIBs;
 - AutoLayout with Constraints;
 - Human Interface Guidelines;
-- Pagination
+- Pagination;
-- Functional Programming
+- Functional Programming;

 How to run the project:
 -